-The media and communication sector continues to expand in the Caribbean and around the world.
-The deregulation of telecommunications and media markets. and liberalisation agreements concluded by regional governments with the World Trade Organization and other global agencies have seen an expansion in media services, but without а corresponding education programme to enable better management of the sector.
-This programme delivers instruction in effective management of contemporary media systems and services.
+In collaboration with the Mona School of Business and Management (MSBM) in the Faculty of Social Sciences, this programme delivers instruction in the effective management of contemporary media systems and services.
 Increasing convergence to create new media business models requires an integrated approach to the management of these evolving entities.